 You’ll find millions of options and providers online.
 But our advice is to select one that your team find the easiest and most convenient to use.

-Being able to clock in and out of work easily, (especially when your workforce is distributed) you can track project hours worked from any device or location and focus on important work is the most important criteria for selection.
+Being able to clock in and out of work easily, (especially when your workforce is distributed) you can track project hours worked from any device or location and focus on important work is the most important criterion for selection.

 The best answer is: don’t try to create them or recreate your current spreadsheet versions online – and use a suitable, dedicated system instead.